davehorner/cardinal/uxn-tal/README.md

 ### Examples

-- `uxntal:emu^uxn://https://...` launches the ROM in the `uxnemu` emulator.
+- `uxntal:emu^uxn://https://wiki.xxiivv.com/etc/catclock.tal.txt` launches catclock in the `uxnemu` emulator.
-- `uxntal:emu^buxn://https://...` launches the ROM in the `buxn-gui` emulator.
+- `uxntal:emu^buxn://https://wiki.xxiivv.com/etc/catclock.tal.txt` launches catclock in the `buxn-gui` emulator.
-- `uxntal:widget://https://...` passes the `--widget` flag to the emulator. (cardinal-gui is the only emu that supports this flag currently)
+- `uxntal:widget://https://wiki.xxiivv.com/etc/catclock.tal.txt` passes the `--widget` flag to the emulator. (cardinal-gui is the only emu that supports this flag currently)
+- `uxntal:widget:ontop^false://https://wiki.xxiivv.com/etc/catclock.tal.txt` passes the `--widget` flag but disables always-on-top, showing widget mode without ontop.
+- `uxntal:widget:debug://https://wiki.xxiivv.com/etc/cccc.tal.txt` opens cccc in widget mode with debug console enabled. (windows only)

 You might create multiple bookmarklets to launch urls in the emulator and with the settings you desire.
-Right now, the variables are restricted to `widget` and `emu` to limit arbitrary input on emu invocation.
+Right now, the variables are restricted to `widget`,`debug`,`ontop` and `emu` to limit arbitrary input on emu invocation.

 ## Warning